stonybrook-lin539-f21/main/source/02_n-grams/03_positive_grammars.md

 ## Morphotactics

 Just like phonotactics regulates the linear order of sounds in a word, **morphotactics** regulates the linear order of **morphemes**.
-Morphemes consist of multiple sounds and are the building blocks of words.
+Morphemes consist of multiple sounds and are the building blocks of words (linguists, please keep in mind that once again we won't distinguish between morphemes, morphs, and allomorphs).
 For example, *denaturalization* is built from the morphemes *de-*, *nature*, *-al*, *-ize*, and *-ation*.
 Morphemes cannot be combined willy-nilly, they have to follow a specific order.
 In the case of *denaturalization*, no other order is possible.